QUICK LINKS TO CAREERS INFORMATION

 |Anyone can request an individual careers interview, which will help you to explore your next steps and the skills you need.
 We will also provide you with a range of careers resources.|

-Our careers IAG external partner is Adviza who are availble 2 days a week at Charters.
+Our careers IAG external partner is Learning to Learn who are availble 2 days a week at Charters.

 Students are able to acces to InvestIN, a platform which allows for an immersive experience in a range of careers.
 Students will learn from top professionals through a series of role-plays, seminars, simulations and networking sessions.

-Students have a mock interview in September in Year 11.
+Students have a mock interview iduring the Autumn term of Year 11.
 Local employers assist with the interviews.
-Students prepare for this during tutor period sessions in Year 10.
+Students prepare for this during Tutor period sessions in Year 10.
 They are required to produce a CV, a letter of application and complete a job application form.
 After the interview, students receive feedback on their interview performance as well as feedback on their documents.

-The Sixth Form Common Room and the Library have comprehensive careers resources on further and higher education, apprenticeships and employment opportunities.
-The Library also houses careers resources which focus on the needs of students in Years 10 and 11.
+The Library has comprehensive careers resources on further and higher education, apprenticeships and employment opportunities.
+There are also careers resources which focus on the needs of students in Years 10 and 11.